nicholas-long/blog/content/posts/automatically-tagging-zettelkasten-documents-with-chatgpt.md

 +++
-title = 'Automatically Tagging Zettelkasten Documents With Chatgpt' date = 2023-11-24T00:14:09-06:00 draft = true
+title = 'Using ChatGPT to Automatically Tag Documents in a Zettelkasten' date = 2023-11-24T00:14:09-06:00 draft = true
 +++